Western Engineering has many amazing clubs to get involved in! Take your pick:

 Women In Engineering

-Women in Engineering at Western University is a student group working to empower and encourage current and perspective female students in the field of engineering.
-We provide support and opportunities to increase women in engineering enrolment and retention.
-Our mission is to provide academic and social guidance to current female engineering students, and opportunities to network and build relationships with one another.
-WIE was created in 1989 to increase the female representation in Western's engineering program.
-Since then, female enrolment in Engineering at Western has increased from 9% to 18%.
+Women in Engineering at Western University is a student group working to empower and encourage current and prospective female students in the field of engineering.
+We provide support and opportunities to increase women in engineering enrollment and retention.
+Our mission focuses on the personal and professional development of both current and future students.
+For current students, this club is able to provide academic and social guidance to current female students and opportunities to network and build relationships with one another.
+For future students, our team works diligently at providing outreach support for young females.
+In terms of outreach, WIE strives to provide both elementary and high school students with a better understanding of what engineering is and the countless opportunities an engineering degree provides.
+WIE was created in 1989 to increase the female representation in Western’s engineering program.
+Since then, female enrolment in engineering at Western has increased from 9% to 18%.
 WIE has initiated activities and events to encourage female engineering students to get to know each other, to help orient new female students to university life, to encourage female high school students to enter engineering, and to provide a support network for career development.

 THE WESTERN ENGIQUEERS